-As 2016 is quickly approaching, we thought it was the perfect time to sit down with Fraser to talk about New Year's resolutions and how to keep them.
+As 2017 is quickly approaching, we thought it was the perfect time to sit down with Fraser to talk about New Year's resolutions and how to keep them.
 This man knows how to tap into our dreams and help us make them happen.
-Scroll through if you'd like help giving your resolutions staying power.
+Take note if you'd like help giving your resolutions staying power.

 You don't need to wait until January to make your resolutions.
 Fraser believes that thinking about what you want to accomplish and how you want to live in the coming year can happen at any time.
 Start brainstorming after Thanksgiving.
 It's the perfect time to think about what you're grateful for and what you want to improve.

-While thinking about your goals for the future can happen at any time, Fraser does believe that there is power in the world making a collective effort to improve at the same time.
-"While I believe that resolutions can be started at any time," he says, "there is a power to tapping into a group consciousness around the new year.
+While thinking about your goals for the future can happen at any time, Fraser does believe in the world making a collective effort to improve at the same time.
+"While I believe that resolutions can be started at any time," he says, "there is a power to tapping into a group consciousness around the New Year.
 Knowing that people all over the world are resolving to better themselves around the same time can help us tap into that positive energy.

-Everyone seems to make resolutions centered around weight and healthy.
-But isn't the new year a time to improve other areas of our life as well?
+Everyone seems to make resolutions centered around weight and health.
+But isn't the New Year a time to improve other areas of our life as well?
 Fraser understands the need to cleanse after the indulgence of the holidays, but he also has some wise words when it comes to what to focus your resolutions on.
 "I think that there is more to wellness than just the physical body.
 I like to think about how I want my heart and soul to feel in the next year.
 How do I want to feel around my friends?
-What kind of business goals will make me feel the most fulfilled.
+What kind of business goals will make me feel the most fulfilled?
 Overall, a powerful wellness-related resolution is to ask yourself What do I want my emotional theme to be in the next year?"

 Regardless of what your resolutions are, you're bound to have slip-ups.
 And this is okay.
 In fact, it's inevitable.
-"Wiggle room is critical to making our resolutions stick," says Fraser.
-"The most important aspect to maintaining a resolution is giving ourselves permission to make mistakes.
+"Wiggle room is critical to making our resolutions stick," Fraser says.
+"The most important aspect of maintaining a resolution is giving ourselves permission to make mistakes.
 None of us are perfect, but we often place this expectation upon ourselves.
 This is the mind's way of self-sabotage, and it is very subtle.
-The most successful people in the world are the ones who can fail, then get up and try again.
+The most successful people in the world are the ones who can fail, and then get up and try again.
 But if we never try to be better, we will never know how much we are capable of."

-There is no silver bullet to keep your New Year's resolutions.
+There is no silver bullet to keeping your New Year's resolutions.
 But the closest thing to it is to go public.
-"Without a doubt, telling our loved ones about our goals is the most important element to achieving them," says Fraser.
+"Without a doubt, telling our loved ones about our goals is the most important element to achieving them," Fraser says.
 "Allow your community to support you.
 Whether it is through social media, email, or personal interaction, declaring your intentions out loud will cement them in your mind and in the eyes of the universe."
 We could not agree more.
 Use social media if you have to.
 Whatever it takes, let your community hold you accountable to your goals.

 How do you stay on top of your New Year's resolutions?
-Share with us in the comments.
+Share your wisdom with us.